zloymish/MemoryAccessor/README.md

 One command can be run by typing "--command COMMAND".

-Commands from file can be executed line-by-line by specifying file: "--file PATH"
+Commands from file can be executed line-by-line by specifying file: "--file PATH".

 ## Build